jamesEmerson112/Deepmind-portfolio/README.md

 # DeepMind Portfolio

-This repository contains three project concepts that combine LLMs with neuroscience, showcasing progressive levels of complexity and development effort.
-Each project demonstrates different approaches to integrating AI with neuroscience principles, from text analysis to neural architecture enhancements to personalized cognitive applications, all leveraging AWS cloud services and advanced ML technologies.
+This repository contains four projects that showcase progressive levels of complexity and development effort.
+The first three combine LLMs with neuroscience, demonstrating different approaches to integrating AI with neuroscience principles.
+The fourth project applies LLM capabilities to a practical business application - a nail beauty shop appointment scheduler.
+All projects leverage AWS cloud services and advanced ML technologies to demonstrate real-world applications of AI.

 ## Projects Overview